Daniel-Chin/torchWork/readme.md

 ### Loss logging & plotting
 - Log the losses as trees in .txt files.
 - Plot the losses.
-- You can also log grad_norm.
+- You can log extra info such as grad_norm.